Improved Performances and Motivation in Intelligent Tutoring Systems: Combining Machine Learning and Learner Choice: Introduction

-In summary, the automated personalization performed by ZPDES aims to lead learners into activities providing maximal learning progress, resulting in individualized learning paths.
-Yet, this approach had so far two major limitations.
-First, while its associated objective was to enhance intrinsic motivation, the motivational impact of ZPDES was not studies so far on human learners.
-Second, ZPDES does not lead the learner to actively make decisions related to the learning path although the theoretical LP model\cite{kaplan2007search} encompasses self-decision making.
-Indeed, allowing self-decisions can boost the sense of agency and have a positive motivational impact, and be an efficient vector of performance \cite{leotti2011inherent, murayama2013self, cordova1996intrinsic}.
+Indeed, allowing self-decisions can boost the sense of agency and have a positive motivational impact, and be an efficient vector of performance \cite{leotti2011inherent, murayama2013self, cordova1996intrinsic, DARVISHI2024104967}.
 One original argument for this design choice for ZPDES relied on findings in educational psychology, in particular those related to the self-regulation model of decision making\cite{byrnes2013nature} revealing that decision making can be biased and error prone, particularly in children\cite{miller2001achieve} which were a priority target of this approach.
 A child can lack a given resource required to make an adaptive decision (e.g., lacking adequate knowledge) or some factors could constrain the person's ability to carry out decision-making processes (e.g., under-/over-estimation of learner regarding his learning progress)\cite{byrnes2013nature,miller2001achieve}.

-A simple way to overcome potential decision making failures, while promoting the learner's intrinsic motivation to perform the activity, is to combine the use of ZPDES (to control the curriculum difficulty and variety) with offering choice possibilities limited to dimensions that are orthogonal to the learning complexity (e.g. here, choice of visual objects on which to do a math exercise as shown in Fig.~\ref{fig:kidlearnChoice1}): this is the principle of ZCO (Zpdes with ChOice) system introduced in this paper.
+A simple way to overcome potential decision making failures, while promoting the learner's intrinsic motivation to perform the activity, is to combine the use of ZPDES (to control the curriculum difficulty and variety) with offering choice possibilities limited to dimensions that are orthogonal to the learning complexity (e.g. here, choice of visual objects on which to do a math exercise as shown in Fig.~\ref{fig:kidlearnChoice}).
+This is the principle of ZCO\footnote{ZCO stands for Zone of proximal development with ChOice} system introduced in this paper.
 Indeed, the subjective value of a task influences academic performance\cite{wigfield1992development, brophy1999toward} and allowing young students (3rd through 9th-grade students\cite{harter1981new}) to express their interest or preferences stimulates their intrinsic motivation and thus could be a booster for ITS effectiveness.
 An open question we address here is to understand the relative contributions and interactions of LP-based curriculum personalization and choice over both learning efficiency and motivation.

 From the overall data, our first contribution is to show that ZPDES allows human learners to be more motivated and to learn better than a linear design based activity manager (which was made in collaboration with a pedagogical expert in maths teaching) named "Predefined sequence" (Predef), confirming the theoretical LP model and the relationships between learning progress and learner's intrinsic motivations.
 The second contribution is to show the synergistic effect between ZPDES and the ability given to children to express some choices (i.e. to make some decisions which is also a general form of gamification) on both learning performance and motivation.
 On the contrary, we show that giving children the ability to express some choices in the predefined sequence approach lowers the learning performance.
 Thus, the effect of choice on learning performance is contextual, and is here positive only for personalized learning curricula.